mehmetmalli/mehmetmalli/README.md

 ## Here are a few quick facts about me:

-- 👨‍💻 I’m currently working at [Kentkart](https://www.kentkart.com/) as a System Engineer.
+- 👨‍💻 I’m currently working at [Kentkart](https://www.kentkart.com/) as a Systems Engineer.
 - 🎓 I am currently studying M.Sc.
 Computer Engineering at Dokuz Eylül University.
 - 👨‍🎓 I have graduated from Izmir University of Economics, B.Sc.
 Software Engineering.
 - 🌱 I’m actively learning new technologies.